cs01/termpair/README.md

 INFO: Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

-You can now view terminals at http://127.0.0.1:8000, but you need to specify the terminal id.
+Terminals can now be shared at http://127.0.0.1:8000.
+However, to actually connect to a terminal in the browser, a terminal id must be supplied.
+Terminal id's consist of long strings of characters and should be basically impossible to guess.
+Terminal id's and their associated URL are provided to the user whenthey begin sharing their unix terminal.

 ## Broadcast Your Terminal